Tether

 3. Sign in to Google.

-4. When you are redirected to obsidian.md, copy the full URL or just the code= value.
+4. When you are redirected to Tether's callback page, copy the full URL shown on the page.

 5. Paste it into Authorization URL.